 Red Raspberry Leaf - this herb is highly nutritive and assists in the production of plentiful breastmilk.
 It also helps the uterus to recover more quickly after birth, as one of its main functions is to tone and strengthen the uterine muscle.

 Nettle Leaf - contains nearly every vitamin and mineral necessary for human growth and health.
-Abundant in vitamins A, C, D, and K, calcium, potassium, phosphorus, iron and sulfur.
+Abundant in vitamins A, C, D, and K, calcium, potassium, phosphorus, iron, and sulfur.
 Nettle contains more chlorophyll than any other herb, which is important to clean, purify and oxygenate the blood.
 It guards against anemia, helps gently relieve constipation, supports kidney function, and is extremely nutritious.
 It eases leg cramps and other muscle spasms and pain due to its high calcium content.
 (Nettle and Raspberry Leaf contain calcium in its most absorbable form.
-Spinach, chocolate, rhubarb and brewers yeast will interfere with the absorption of calcium, and calcium supplements made of bone meal and oyster shell should be avoided as they are not as easily absorbed in the body and they have been shown to contain high levels of lead, mercury, cadmium and other toxic metals.)
+Spinach, chocolate, rhubarb and brewers yeast will interfere with the absorption of calcium, and calcium supplements made of bone meal and oyster shell should be avoided as they are not as easily absorbed in the body and they have been shown to contain high levels of lead, mercury, cadmium, and other toxic metals.)
 Nettle prevents hemorrhage due to its high Vitamin K content, and its astringency and nourishing action helps to reduce hemorrhoids by tightening and strengthening blood vessels.
-It also will increase the richness and amount of breast milk.
+It also will increase the richness, vitamin content and amount of breast milk.

 Alfalfa - Alfalfa is similar to Nettle in that it is highly nutritious, and contains nearly every vitamin and mineral known to man.
 It contains 8 essential amino acids for good digestion and helps relieve nausea.
 It is extremely high in chlorophyll, which helps with blood oxygenation and purification, and helps to correct constipation.
 Most chlorophyll products are made from Alfalfa.
 It is very high in Vitamin K, which helps coagulate bleeding.
 It's highly nutritious and helps to increase the richness and amount of breastmilk.